ejunjsh/nginx_module_ratelimiter/README.md

 ## nginx.conf

     # add below option into http section, this option means rate limit in 500ms and the slab size is 10mb
     ratelimiter 500 10m;
+    # the slab size means the capacity of the requests in interval,if this memory is run out, nginx would block the other requests until the interval ends.

 ## test

     ./nginx

-you will see the `403 Forbidden` in the browser when you refresh the same page many times during 500ms
+open http://localhost , you will see the `403 Forbidden` in the browser when you refresh the same page many times during 500ms